systechafrica/NASSIT-Documentation/docs/src/members/members.md

 -   Click **label 2** button to open a window showing the details of a selected member.

--   Click **label 3** button to filter member records based on the key words typed on the adjacent search box.
+-   Click **label 3** button to filter a member record based on the key words typed on the search box.

--   Click **label 4** button to extra a report for the selected member.
+-   Click **label 4** button to extract a report for the selected member.

--   Click **label 5** button to extar details of a selected member.
+-   Click **label 5** button to show extra details of a selected member.